Makhmud Sabyrkhan

 Makhmud Sabyrkhan (born 9 September 2001) is a Kazakh boxer.
 He competed at the 2021 AIBA World Boxing Championships, winning the silver medal in the bantamweight event.
-He also competed at the 2023 IBA World Boxing Championships, winning the gold medal in the same event.
+He also competed at the 2023 IBA World Boxing Championships, winning the gold medal in the same event, by defeating Uzbekistani Oybek Juraev 5-0 in the final.

+Sabyrkhan competed for Kazakhstan at the 2024 Summer Olympics in the men's 57 kg event.

+He competed at the 2025 WB World Boxing Championships, winning the gold medal in the 55 kg event, by defeating Spanish Rafael Lozano 5-0 in the final.

+Sabyrkhan was voted the best boxer of 2025 by World Boxing.

+He received the bronze medal at the 2026 Asian Championships, losing the silver medal match to a Mongolian Kharkhüügiin Bilgüünsaikhan 0-5.

 He is the older brother of Torekhan Sabyrkhan, who is also a Kazakh boxer.
-Both brothers have competed in various amateur competitions and are regarded as promising athletes in Kazakhstan’s boxing scene.
+Both brothers have competed in various amateur competitions and are regarded as promising athletes on Kazakhstan’s boxing scene.